 Get free Personal Protective Equipment for your business through PPE Unite.

-Is an economic development program of DCBA’s Office of Small Business.
-They provide one-on-one technical assistance, information, and training to small businesses in Los Angeles County to help them compete more effectively on federal, state, and local government contracts at no cost.
+An economic development program of DCBA’s Office of Small Business.
+They provide one-on-one technical assistance, information, and training to small businesses in LA County to help them compete more effectively on federal, state, and local government contracts at no cost.

 This is a service offered by the Los Angeles County Department of Consumer and Business Affairs that assists prospective business owners to successfully open and grow their small businesses in the unincorporated areas of the County.